2018 All-Ireland Senior Football Championship final: Minor final

 Kerry played Galway in the All-Ireland Minor Football Championship final which took place before the senior final.
 Kerry won the game on a 0–21 to 1–14 scoreline to complete a five in a row of All Ireland wins.

 Jubilee team

-The Derry team that won the 1993 All-Ireland Final were presented to the crowd before the senior match to mark 25 years.
+To mark 25 years since the event, the Derry team that won the 1993 All-Ireland SFC final were presented to the crowd before the senior match.

 Match

 Officials

 On 20 August, Cork's Conor Lane was confirmed as the referee for the final.
 He was previously in charge of the drawn final between Dublin and Mayo in 2016.

 Team news

-Tyrone made one change to the team from the semi-final win over Monaghan with Mark Bradley starting ahead of Lee Brennan.
+Tyrone made one change to the team from the semi-final win over Monaghan county football teamMonaghan with Mark Bradley starting ahead of Lee Brennan.
 Despite fears of an injury to Cian O'Sullivan, Dublin named an unchanged side, with the same starting fifteen that overcame Galway three weeks earlier.

 Summary

 Dublin began the game unchanged with Tyrone making 2 late changes - Rory Brennan and Conor Meyler replaced Frank Burns and Richie Donnelly.
 Prior to the game, Dublin, as reigning All-Ireland champions for three consecutive years, were heavy favourites to win.
 They took an early lead after Dean Rock scored a free, but he put his next two efforts wide, allowing Tyrone to assert dominance for fifteen minutes.
 During this timeframe, the Ulster team opened up a four-point lead, with the score poised at 0–05 to 0–01 in favour of Mickey Harte's side.
 However, the tide of the game turned once more in a dramatic, as Paul Mannion was fouled in Tyrone's penalty box, leading Conor Lane to award a penalty to Dublin, which Mannion calmly slotted home.
 Coupled with another successful free from Rock, this left the teams equal with five points apiece.
 Tyrone only managed to secure one more point in the remaining twenty-four minutes of the half, and their lack of clinicality in front of goal opened the door to a resurgent Dublin side.
 In the twenty-eighth minute, Dublin pulled further ahead courtesy of another goal.
 Con O'Callaghan took the ball deep into Tyrone territory before offloading to Niall Scully, who calmly fisted it into Niall Morgan's unguarded net.
 Thus, the teams headed in at half-time with Dublin seven points to the good, having racked up 2–07 to Tyrone's 0–06.